 After figuring out the type and quantity of items that must be available in stock, the procurement department must then create purchase orders.
 Procurement is the acquisition of goods at the best price, in the right amount, and at the right time.

 The procurement process usually involves several stages; purchase requisition, purchase requisition review, purchase requisition review approval, and purchase order submission to suppliers.
 Procurement admins are responsible for checking and recording all the purchases and submitting purchase requests to the procurement manager.

 Procurement will be easier and simpler with the help of a purchasing management system.
 With this software, the purchasing department can create requests for quotations, purchase orders, purchase agreements, and blanket orders instantly.
 Good procurement software even provides portal suppliers to speed up the order procedures.

-Inbound and outbound logistics must always be recorded.
+Inbound and outbound logistics must always record.
 Stock taking must also be carried out regularly so that there is no difference between the actual quantity of items and the quantity of items recorded in the books.
 All of these time-consuming warehouse activities can be automated with the help of warehouse management software.

 To ensure that customers receive their orders in a timely manner, merchants should have software that enables them to track shipments.
-With EQUIP Inventory, you can track your couriers on mobile devices.
+With HashMicro Inventory, you can track your couriers on mobile devices.
 This system also allows couriers to update the status of deliveries through their smartphones.

 A return occurs when a consumer submits a refund request for lost, damaged, or wrong, or delayed items.
 This process involves several activities such as product inspection, return goods authorization, product replacement, shipment scheduling, and refunds.